 It’s no secret that rodents and food simply do not mix.
-The sight of a rodent not only deters your customers from returning, but is also attached with major health issues and public safety concerns.
+The sight of a single rodent deters customers and is associated with major health issues and public safety concerns.

 Rodents are dangerous pests that are associated with many diseases.
 Rats and mice don’t bother to wipe their feet before entering, and they certainly don’t care where they take care of their bathroom needs.
-For these reasons, many rodents are dangerous transporters of food-borne pathogens, which can be transmitted through saliva, urine, and droppings.
+As a result, many rodents are dangerous transporters of food-borne pathogens through their saliva, urine, and droppings.
 In just one day’s time, a single rat can produce 50 half-inch droppings – that’s over two feet of coverage per rat.

-Hantavirus Pulmonary Syndrome – A disease carried by some rodents that is spread through direct contact or breathing in dust that is contaminated with rodent urine or droppings.
+Hantavirus Pulmonary Syndrome is spread through direct rodent contact or by humans breathing in dust contaminated with rodent urine or droppings.
 Early symptoms include fatigue, fever, muscle aches, stomach problems, dizziness, and chills; and late symptoms, occurring within 4 to 10 days, present as coughing, shortness of breath and lungs filled with fluid.
 It is not only your customers who are at risk, but your employees’ health as well.

-Rat-Bite Fever – Those exposed to rats carrying the bacteria are at serious risk, even if they aren’t bitten.
+Humans exposed to rats carrying rat-bite fever bacteria can get sick even if they aren’t bitten.
 Rat-bite fever causes fever, vomiting, headache, muscle pain, joint pain and rash.
-It can be cured with treatment, but if left untreated, rat-bite fever can be fatal.
+It is curable with treatment, but possibly fatal if left untreated.

-Salmonellosis – A bacterial infection that can be contracted from eating food contaminated by rat feces.
+Salmonellosis is a bacterial infection that humans can contract after eating food contaminated by rat feces.
 Symptoms include diarrhea, fever, and abdominal cramps and can last four to seven days.
 Severe cases require hospitalization.

 Protect Your Brand